sjyk/cmsc13600-course-project/docs/HW-3-Data-Model.md

 auth_user_groups
 ```
 ## Submission
 Follow the submission instructions of the previous weeks.
-There should be a pull request with: models.py, gpt.txt, my-data-model.png, gpt-model.png.
+There should be a pull request with: `models.py`, `gpt.txt`, `my-data-model.png`, `gpt-model.png`.

 ## Grading
 1 pt for each of the 4 files that need to be included in the PR.